cacilhas/montegasppa/docs/2022/06/aliens.md

 The next night, having not learnt my lesson, I got home late again, at about the same time.
 Then there was not only one, but **four** of those guys waiting: one in the same position as the previous night, and three a little further, in a circle near an old water tank.

 When I noticed them, the three beside the tank turned in my direction and started to walk slowly toward me.
-I think I haven’t ever come down those stairs so fast before or since!
+I think ain’t never come down those stairs so fast before or since!
 I got inside as soon as I got the key in the lock – not an easy task when you’re panicking.

 I really don’t know what they were or wanted, but I know I saw them, and I know there’s no clue about their origin; saying they were unworldly is an extremely rough assumption.